Send a 3D model by link with in-browser viewing

 Share the link

-The recipient manipulates the 3D view on the page; they download the file only to import elsewhere.
+Copy the secure link and send it by message or email.
+Recipients open the link and manipulate the 3D view on the page; they download the file only to import into other software.

 Typical situations